huangwenwenlili/TGPNet/README.md

 - ```Declouding```: Three datasets are included to address declouding across various cloud types and sensor modalities.
 The RICE1 and RICE2 datasets provide RGB imagery for removing thin and thick clouds, respectively.

 - ```Deshadowing```: Shadow correction is evaluated using two distinct sources.
-First, the Shadow Removal Dataset (SRD) provides real-world optical images featuring complex shadow geometries across urban and natural landscapes.
-Second, we constructed a specialized UAV Traffic Surveillance Scenes (UAV-TSS) dataset (2,600 images), which utilizes linear illumination modeling to simulate realistic aerial occlusion and penumbra effects.
+The Shadow Removal Dataset (SRD) provides real-world optical images featuring complex shadow geometries across urban and natural landscapes.

 - ```SAR Despeckling```: The Near Real Dataset (NRD) is used for speckle reduction in SAR imagery.
 It consists of speckled Sentinel-1 data and corresponding clean reference images generated from time-series analysis.